jotavare/jotavare.github.io/docs/x86_assembly_nasm/data_and_memory/arithmetic_operations.md

 ### **ADD Operation**

 The `add` instruction is used to perform addition operations in x86 assembly.
-Here's an example:

 ```
 section .data